 We use dynamic content (hereinafter referred to as “content”) from third parties to optimise the appearance and content of our website.
 When you visit our website, a request is sent automatically to the corresponding content provider’s server via an interface.
 Certain log data (e.g. the user’s IP address) is transferred in this request.
 The dynamic content is then transferred to our website, where it is displayed.

-We have integrated videos from the YouTube portal operated by YouTube LLC, 901 Cherry Ave., San Bruno, CA 94066, USA (hereinafter referred to as “YouTube”) into our website.
-When videos are played back, log data is transferred to YouTube’s servers in the USA.
-It is not possible to guarantee that an appropriate level of data security will be maintained in the USA.
+We have included videos from the YouTube portal of YouTube LLC, 901 Cherry Ave.
+San Bruno, CA 94066, USA ("YouTube").
+When the videos are played, log data is transmitted to YouTube's servers in the USA.

-We use the external service reCAPTCHA to protect the forms on our website against spam and abuse.
-This is a service provided by Google Ireland Limited, Gordon House, Barrow Street, Dublin 4, Ireland (hereinafter referred to as “Google”). reCAPTCHA makes it possible to distinguish between input made by humans and fraudulent input made by automated software (also known as bots).
+In order to protect the input forms of our websites from spam and misuse, we use the external service reCAPTCHA.
+This is a service provided by Google Ireland Limited, Gordon House, Barrow Street, Dublin 4, Ireland (hereinafter Google). reCAPTCHA enables a distinction to be made between entries of human origin and those made improperly by automated software (also known as bots).

-It processes the following data from you: the referrer URL, user’s IP address, user’s input actions, mouse movements around the reCAPTCHA checkboxes, detection and association with a Google account if the user is logged into this at the same time, information about the browser being used, browser size, browser resolution, browser plugins, language settings, date, scripts, and display instructions from the website.
+The following data is processed by you: Referrer URL, IP address of the user, input behaviour of the user as well as mouse movements in the area of the "reCAPTCHA" checkboxes, recognition and assignment to the Google account if the user logs in to his Google account at the same time, information about the browser used, browser size, browser resolution, browser plug-ins, language settings, date, scripts and display instructions of the website.

 We retain personal data only for as long as is necessary for the purposes for which it is being processed or until you withdraw your consent.
 Insofar as statutory retention requirements need to be complied with, the retention period for certain data can be up to 10 years, regardless of the purposes for which the data is being processed.